 - Tudor Clinkers

-Browns, earth tones and black burn marks characterize the Tudor collection of clinker bricks, giving them an understated dignity despite their uneven shapes and sizes.
+Darker tones and black burn marks and jagged remnants characterize the Tudor collection of clinker bricks, giving them an understated dignity.
+As seen in the great Tudor style homes of the East Coast.
 A great choice to blend with existing wood or stonework and landscaping.

 - Extreme Radical Clinkers

-For the truly individualistic and adventurous designer or homeowner, we have hand selected the most twisted and gnarled clinkers in our stock.
+For the truly individualistic and adventurous designer or homeowner, we have hand selected the most twisted and gnarled clinker brick styles in our stock.
 With this special blend, the creative possibilities are only limited by your imagination.

 - Old Tuscany Clinkers